 Assisted Reproductive Technologies: conundrums and challenges

+Rakhi Ghoshal

 Independent Consultant-Researcher, Kolkata

 B-3, Spandan Apts, Kalikapur, Kolkata 700078 | rakhi.ghoshal@gmail.com

+Infertility: blame it on women

-A few weeks ago, a leading multi-city IVF clinic published an advertisement in a leading news daily: the ad was almost ominous: ‘The longer you wait, the lower your chances’ – they were referring to the chances of getting pregnant.
-The subtext was far too easy to decipher: the ad was directed only at women, particularly the career oriented who delay their marriages and childbearing plans far too long, lowering their fertility in the process.
-The ad was near benevolent in its attempt to warn these erring women.
+A few weeks ago, a leading multi-city IVF clinic published an advertisement in a leading news daily: the ad read ominous: ‘The longer you wait, the lower your chances’ – they were referring to the chances of getting pregnant.
+The subtext was far too easy to decipher: the ad was thoroughly gendered, directed solely at women, particularly at the career oriented ones who delay their marriages and childbearing plans far too long, lowering their fertility in the process.
+The ad also sounded benevolent in its attempt to warn these erring women.
 It is socially accepted that women are responsible for increasing the infertility rates in the country by their poor, untimely and problematic prioritisation of life choices.
 While men produce sperms that are regenerative, women’s reproductive potential is perpetually on a decline; born with a fixed number of egg cells, she never produces anymore in her lifetime.
+However, male infertility is an interesting area to delve into: of the total infertile population, 40-50 per cent is male factor infertility (MFI) (1) – MFI is significantly on the rise (2), so much so that a team of researchers thought it prudent enough to invest their energies and funds in developing a technology which would allow the layman to screen semen for potency.
+This smartphone based semen analyser is said to give results “with nearly 98% accuracy” (3).
+MFI is not a miniscule issue if we really want to engage with infertility per se, and the factors that doctors attribute to the spurt in MFI are “stress, pesticides, pollution, altered lifestyles” (2).
+The point here is that these factors are exactly the same as those used to analyse rising infertility among women.
+And yet, the infertility spotlight continues to glare disproportionately on women – and if the woman is one holding a white-collar job and living life on her own terms, people instantly jump in to chastise and save her, all at the same time.

-Four pointers follow the warning: (a) the more years pass, the less number of eggs a woman has left, (b) the older one is at childbirth, the more difficult it is to carry a baby to term, (c) ovarian reserve starts to decline in the 30s, and, (d) if one has tried for a year to conceive without success, it is time to seek fertility treatment.
+Four pointers follow the warning in the ad: (a) the more years pass, the less number of eggs a woman has left, (b) the older one is at childbirth, the more difficult it is to carry a baby to term, (c) ovarian reserve starts to decline in the 30s, and, (d) if one has tried for a year to conceive without success, it is time to seek fertility treatment1.
+Men were not implicated at all.
+Infertility was all about eggs and child delivery; the sperm is forgiven.
 Seeing how the ad was designed – big font size and all in bright blood red – I wondered if women would have the heart to wait even six months after marriage.